Convergence (comics): Convergence: Action Comics

 Though the dome came down some time ago, Metropolis of Earth-Two is in a state of relative peace and the married Lois Lane and the Superman of Earth-Two are looked up to by many.
 Even without his powers, Superman is still the hero of Metropolis, and Lois is sure not even the dome can take that away from him.
-Superman, however, feels guilty that he can't get through the dome and free the city.
+Superman, however, feels guilty that he cannot escape the dome and free the city.
 By losing their powers, he and his cousin Kara have been robbed of their identities.

 Meanwhile, in Moscow of Earth-30, Joseph Stalin is concerned that his people are losing faith in the indestructibility of his regime after the dome has robbed his Superman of his powers.
 Lex Luthor of Earth-30 takes advantage of this and claims that the dome is the alien's version of a zoo.
 Wonder Woman of Earth-30 states that the alien's intention is preservation and that there's a chance that every other city on their world was destroyed.
-Despite this, Lex Luthor still doesn't know how to bring down the dome.
+Despite this, Lex Luthor does not know how to bring down the dome.
 He has determined that it's not a dome but a sphere.
-As a secret CIA agent, he hasn't yet given up on his allegiance to the United States and wonders if Russia is hiding secrets in the other half of that sphere.
+As a secret CIA agent, he has not given up on his allegiance to the United States and wonders if Russia is hiding secrets in the other half of that sphere.
 Despite his allegiances, Lex Luthor of Earth-30 has helped the Russians perfect an invisible jet.
 Superman of Earth-30 grimly interrupts a conversation between Lex Luthor and Lois Lane of Earth-30 to remind Luthor that he is sure that Luthor intended to steal the technology.
 He warns Luthor to stop antagonizing Joseph Stalin.
 Lex Luthor of Earth-30 warns that Stalin should be more concerned about the machinations of his own son Pyotr.
 Even so, Superman informs him that Stalin will not tolerate any further disrespect, and he will not be able to intervene on his behalf.

-Back in Metropolis of Earth-Two, Lois Lane of Earth-Two gets frustrated that Superman of Earth-Two and Power Girl (Supergirl of Earth-Two) are still focusing on the dome surrounding their Metropolis.
+Back in Metropolis of Earth-Two, Lois gets frustrated that Superman of Earth-Two and Power Girl (Supergirl of Earth-Two) are still focusing on the dome surrounding their Metropolis.
 Superman of Earth-Two agrees to take her home, but Andrew Vinson, Power Girl's boyfriend, is concerned.
 Moments after Superman of Earth-Two and Lois of Earth-Two are gone, Power Girl and Andrew are startled by a voice coming from beyond the dome.
 It warns that the dome will soon fall and champions will be chosen from each of the cities on the planet Telos to fight for their city's survival.
 In Moscow, Wonder Woman of Earth-30 heard the same message.